Quantum-Accelerators/quacc/docs/src/user/quick-start.md

 print(result)
 ```

-Here, we have imported the `RelaxJob` recipe from `quacc.recipes.tblite`.
+Here, we have imported the `relax_job` recipe from `quacc.recipes.tblite`.
 Most recipes have several optional keyword arguments that you can specify.
-In this example, the `method="GFN2-xTB"` keyword indicates that we want to use the GFN2-xTB method.
+In this example, the `method="GFN2-xTB"` keyword indicates that we want to use the GFN2-xTB method, which also happened to be the default value.

 ## A Pair of Serial Calculations